rajgastgar/NumberReader/README.md

 # NumberReader
-VirtusaTest

 Main class to run this java application is "ReadNumberExecuter"

-After running the main class user will be promppted as bellow.
+After running the main class user will be prompted to enter the number.(max 9 digit numbers are allowed. no special chars are allowed.)

         Please enter the number to be read :